liweinan/liweinan.github.io/_posts/2017-03-06-using-google-scholar-for-citation.md

 ![grokking]({{ site.url }}/assets/grokking.png)

-As the screenshot shown above, you can see there is a `cite` link under the book search entry.
+As the screenshot shown above, you can see there is a `cite` link under the searched book entry.
 If you click the `cite` link, it will popup a dialog window that show you several different citation styles of text you can use for reference:

 ![2017-03-06-cite.png]({{ site.url }}/assets/2017-03-06-cite.png)